Comparing Magnesium and Melatonin as Natural Sleep Aids

 new year health tipsNew Years Greetings to you!
 Here are five New Year health tips for increasing your good health in the New Year:

 1. Choose healthy foods: Increase salads, cooked vegetables and raw fruits.
-Eat healthy, preferably organic proteins such as grass-fed meat, wild Alaskan salmon, and organic eggs..
-Eat wholegrain versions of carbohydrates and drink lots of pure water in between meals.
+Eat healthy, preferably organic proteins such as grass-fed meat, wild Alaskan salmon, organic poultry, sardines, and organic eggs.
+For carbs, the healthiest ones are veggies, fruits, nuts, seeds, yams, squash and potatoes.
+Drink lots of pure water in between meals.

 2. Take a walk each day, or a couple of short walks.
 This supports virtually every organ and system in your body to stay strong.
 It also detoxifies impurities and ease aches and pains.